-Book Review – The Pill Problem: How to Protect Your Health from the Side Effects of Oral Contraceptives by Ross Pelton, RPh, CCN
+Book Review – The Pill Problem by Ross Pelton, RPh, CCN

 In 1981, Barbara Seaman published Women and the Crisis in Sex Hormones and warned us emphatically about the dangers of using synthetic hormones, particularly in the form of birth control pills.
 Before oral contraceptives were approved, there were only studies involving small numbers of women and, although the FDA is supposed to give its stamp of approval for safety and efficacy, it was clear from the beginning that oral contraceptives are not safe.
 Women have died as a result of using oral contraceptives and yet, at the time, it was argued that women also die from pregnancy and delivery.